Self Cleansing Velocity given Rugosity Coefficient Solution

 How to Calculate Self Cleansing Velocity given Rugosity Coefficient?

-Self Cleansing Velocity given Rugosity Coefficient calculator uses Self Cleansing Velocity = (1/Rugosity coefficient)*(Hydraulic mean depth)^(1/6)*sqrt(Dimensional constant*Diameter of the grain*(Specific gravity of sediment-1)) to calculate the Self Cleansing Velocity, Self Cleansing Velocity given Rugosity Coefficient is defined as the minimum velocity needed to prevent the formation of separated dunes in the pipes.
-Self Cleansing Velocity is denoted by Vs symbol.
+Self Cleansing Velocity given Rugosity Coefficient calculator uses Self Cleansing Velocity = (1/Rugosity Coefficient)*(Hydraulic Mean Depth)^(1/6)*sqrt(Dimensional Constant*Diameter of Particle*(Specific Gravity of Sediment-1)) to calculate the Self Cleansing Velocity, Self Cleansing Velocity given Rugosity Coefficient is defined as the minimum speed at which fluid must flow in a sewer to prevent sediment deposition and maintain a clear path.
+Self Cleansing Velocity is denoted by vs symbol.

 How to calculate Self Cleansing Velocity given Rugosity Coefficient using this online calculator?
-To use this online calculator for Self Cleansing Velocity given Rugosity Coefficient, enter Rugosity coefficient (n), Hydraulic mean depth (m), Dimensional constant (k), Diameter of the grain (d') & Specific gravity of sediment (G) and hit the calculate button.
-Here is how the Self Cleansing Velocity given Rugosity Coefficient calculation can be explained with given input values -> 18.56636 = (1/0.015)*(10)^(1/6)*sqrt(0.04*3*(1.3-1)).
+To use this online calculator for Self Cleansing Velocity given Rugosity Coefficient, enter Rugosity Coefficient (n), Hydraulic Mean Depth (m), Dimensional Constant (k), Diameter of Particle (d') & Specific Gravity of Sediment (G) and hit the calculate button.
+Here is how the Self Cleansing Velocity given Rugosity Coefficient calculation can be explained with given input values -> 18.56636 = (1/0.015)*(10)^(1/6)*sqrt(0.04*diameter_of_the_grain*(1.3-1)).

 FAQ